jpmonaghan/widen-asset-picker-1/doc/en/picker.md

 }
 ```
 > This widen object is checked
-  by the douane component of the application (cf. step 2 of the [architecture](#architecture-1)).
+  by the douane component of the application (see step 2 of the [architecture](#architecture-1)).

 > You can add more properties in the context if you want to create new features or enhance current features
 in the React application.
 For example, you could expose the timeout variable of the Widen API call or
-the timout of the cache.
+the timeout of the cache.

 To add more properties in the widen object: